fcambus/chrysalide/README.md

 ## Description

-Chrysalide is a clean, minimalist, responsive, and text-based browsers friendly theme.
+Chrysalide is a minimalist and text-based browsers friendly theme.
 It is the default theme for [Motyl][1], an opinionated blog-aware static site generator written in Ruby.

 ## License